Kimberlee97/tp/docs/UserGuide.md

 ### Listing all contacts : `list`

-Displays all active contacts currently in your address book.
+Displays all active contacts currently in Homey.
 Use this command when you want to return to the full contact view after performing filters or searches.

 **General behaviour:**
 - **Case-insensitive:** Uppercase and lowercase letters are treated the same - typing `mEeTIng` will match `meeting` (does not apply to the command `list`).